-- (iii) Duration of meetings: There seems to be no significant interest to shorten the meetings as such; a rhythm of 4 5 days as the usual duration of formal (MSP) and informal (MSC) meetings, seems to be well established and acceptable for most. - (iv) Venue of future meetings: Concrete answers to this question are scarce.
-There seems to be little objection to holding meetings as until now both in mine-affected States and in Geneva - (v) Regional Meetings: With regard to a possible introduction of informal regional meetings in addition to the Meetings of States Parties and the informal meetings of the Standing Committees, opinions are clearly divided among "pros" and "cons" and do not indicate any clear trend.
-Further discussion of this question seems to be necessary
+- (vi) Duration of meetings: There seems to be no significant interest to shorten the meetings as such; a rhythm of 4 5 days as the usual duration of formal (MSP) and informal (MSC) meetings, seems to be well established and acceptable for most. - (vii) Venue of future meetings: Concrete answers to this question are scarce.
+There seems to be little objection to holding meetings as until now both in mineaffected States and in Geneva - (viii) Regional Meetings: With regard to a possible introduction of informal regional meetings in addition to the Meetings of States Parties and the informal meetings of the Standing Committees, opinions are clearly divided among "pros" and "cons" and do not indicate any clear trend.
+Further discussion of this question seems to be necessary - (viii) Many answers are in favour of greater flexibility of the conference mechanisms, in accordance with practical needs and interests of consultation and cooperation, focusing primarily on the intersessional work programme, without modifying rules of procedure - (x) Thematic discussions receive support, in particular in the framework of MSCs

-- (vi) Many answers are in favour of greater flexibility of the conference mechanisms, in accordance with practical needs and interests of consultation and cooperation, focussing primarily on the intersessional work programme, without modifying rules of procedure - (vii) Thematic discussions receive support, in particular in the framework of MSCs - (viii) While most see the existing structures of formal MSPs and informal MSCs as allowing for an adequate participation of non-governmental organizations, a few answers still see room for improvement. - (ix) Existing structures of and time allotted to the Standing Committees in the framework of meetings are generally considered as being adequate for serving the purposes of the Convention.
-The same applies to the existing sharing of responsibility between mine-affected and non-mine-affected States Parties in the Standing Committees. - (x) The existing structures of the Coordinating Committee and the Implementation Support Unit are equally considered by a clear majority of the answers as being adequate for serving the purposes of the Convention. - (xi) Following the different answers, there is no clear picture on what kind of meetings MSPs, MSCs, or Regional Meetings may best serve as adequate fora - (a) to exchange information on victim assistance - (b) or to positively influence the disposition to allocate resources for the purposes pursuant to Article 6 of the Convention - (xii) But, with regard to transparency, answers indicate very clearly that participants are of the opinion that both Meetings of the States Parties and the informal meetings of the Standing Committees serve adequately as means to exchange information pursuant to Article 7 of the Convention, and as means to highlight the importance of the Convention's transparency reporting obligations.

-5. Based on these results and taking into account additional comments by States Parties, interested international organisations and non-governmental organisations, the Second Preparatory Meeting may wish to consider the following proposal:
+- (xi) While most see the existing structures of formal MSPs and informal MSCs as allowing for an adequate participation of non-governmental organizations, a few answers still see room for improvement. - (xii) Existing structures of and time allotted to the Standing Committees in the framework of meetings are generally considered as being adequate for serving the purposes of the Convention.
+The same applies to the existing sharing of responsibility between mine-affected and non-mine-affected States Parties in the Standing Committees. - (xiii) The existing structures of the Coordinating Committee and the Implementation Support Unit are equally considered by a clear majority of the answers as being adequate for serving the purposes of the Convention. - (xiv) Following the different answers, there is no clear picture on what kind of meetings MSPs, MSCs, or Regional Meetings may best serve as adequate fora - (xv) to exchange information on victim assistance - (xvi) or to positively influence the disposition to allocate resources for the purposes pursuant to Article 6 of the Convention - (xvii) But, with regard to transparency, answers indicate very clearly that participants are of the opinion that both Meetings of the States Parties and the informal meetings of the Standing Committees serve adequately as means to exchange information pursuant to Article 7 of the Convention, and as means to highlight the importance of the Convention's transparency reporting obligations. - 5.
+Based on these results and taking into account additional comments by States Parties, interested international organisations and non-governmental organisations, the Second Preparatory Meeting may wish to consider the following proposal:

-Draft Decision of States Parties on the Nature, Timing and Sequencing of Post-2004 Meetings of the States Parties to the Ottawa Convention as States not parties that share our aims but have not yet joined our common effort, are indispensable and of the greatest value for the future functioning of the Convention and the realisation of its aims,
+Draft Decision of States Parties on the Nature, Timing and Sequencing of Post-2004 Meetings of the States Parties to the Ottawa Convention

-Convinced that both formal meetings of States Parties, as well as informal Meetings of Standing Committees, on a regular basis, and with the full and active participation of States Parties, interested International Organisations and of Non-Governmental Organisations, as well
+Convinced that both formal meetings of States Parties, as well as informal Meetings of Standing Committees, on a regular basis, and with the full and active participation of States Parties, interested International Organisations and of Non-Governmental Organisations, as well as States not parties that share our aims but have not yet joined our common effort, are indispensable and of the greatest value for the future functioning of the Convention and the realisation of its aims.